Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/basecorrespondenceext/_index.en.md

 ### isConfirmationNeeded

-Type: _bool_, false if not specified otherwise
+Type: _bool?_, false if not specified otherwise

 Specifies whether the recipient must confirm the correspondence have been read.
 If confirmation is needed and the recipient has not confirmed the correspondence within the due date, this will result in the event `CorrespondenceRecipientNeverConfirmed` being published.